karkman/MMB-901_Metagenomics/Practicals/README.md

 cp /scratch/project_2012151/Data/DF16/01_DATA/SRR*.fastq.gz 01_DATA/
 ```

-After the data has been copied and the batch job script file is ready, you can submit the job.
+After the data has been copied and the array job script file is ready, you can submit the job(s).

 ```bash
 sbatch src/mapping.sh